Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Discussion

 \section{Discussion}

-In this paper, we presented the inverse Penrose transform on self-dual backgrounds for various known examples and some new examples of HS-(SD)YM.
-The most important takeaway from this paper is that the inverse Penrose transform can help us gain insight on the twistor construction of theories in spacetime.
-As shown in the main text, various self-dual models in four dimensional flat space-time can be mapped into $\Bcal\Fcal$-type action or supersymmetric Chern-Simons action in twistor space.
-Due to the correspondence between the twistor space and spacetime, most (if not all) properties of theories in twistor space will be transferred to spacetime via the Penrose-Ward correspondence.
-In the cases we studied, most of the spacetime theories are quasi-topological due to the fact that they are \textit{dual} to $\Bcal\Fcal$ or Chern-Simons theories in twistor space.
+In this paper, we presented the inverse Penrose transform on flat spacetime for various known examples and some new examples of HS-(SD)YM.
+The most important takeaway from this paper is that the inverse Penrose transform can help us gain insight into the twistor construction of theories in spacetime.
+Due to the twistor correspondence, most (if not all) properties of the twistor actions will descend to spacetime via the Penrose transform.
+We have shown that all self-dual theories considered in this paper are dual to (generalized) $\Bcal\Fcal$ theory on twistor space.
+Therefore, they are integrable from the twistor perspective.

 The results of the inverse mapping can be summarized as follows.
-Consider a spacetime action of the one-derivative type of theory described in the main text that lives on a self-dual spacetime.
-If we can decompose the spacetime action into a self-dual sector plus a sector that carries non positive-helicity fields, then there exists a map that is capable of lifting this action to the twistor space.
+Consider a spacetime action of the one-derivative type in the main text that lives on flat spacetime.
+Then, the inverse map exists if we can decompose the spacetime action into a self-dual sector plus a sector that contains non-positive-helicity fields.
 It would be interesting to test this idea for other theories.
-One of the purposes of studying this inverse mapping is to guess (or to construct) what is the mechanism in twistor space that can generate higher derivative interactions in spacetime.
+One of the purposes of studying this inverse mapping is to guess (or construct) the mechanism on twistor space that can generate higher derivative interactions in spacetime.